cc-archive/sotc-2015/sotc.md

 Public Domain Mark, but not unmarked material in the public domain.
 [Dig into our data sources.]()

-<div class="fundie">Creative Commons helps to build a more creative, free, and open commons.
-Please make your donation now to help us meet our year-end goal before our December 31 deadline.</div>
+<div class="fundie"><a href="https://donate.creativecommons.org/?utm_campaign=2015sotc&utm_source=sotc_slide2015">Creative Commons helps to build a more creative, free, and open commons.
+Please make your donation now to help us meet our year-end goal before our December 31 deadline.</a></div>

 -----